 You will note that the sound curtain enclosures with a roof have ventilation hoods of baffles for cooling equipment.
 For air compressor applications, we typically utilize passive ventilation (no forced air fan).
 The concept is that you locate silenced air intake as low as possible on the side wall and also locate the silenced air discharge on the roof.
 As the hot air rises and exits out the discharge vent, it draws fresh air through the intake vent.

 Sound Curtain Compressor Sound Enclosures offer many advantages over other sound reduction measures – low cost, accessibility, ease of relocation, flexible design, custom size, high performance.
-Call eNoise Control for answers to any of your sound curtain enclosure questions.
+Call eNoise Control at 888.417.1903 for answers to any of your sound curtain enclosure questions.